pandodao/developers.pando.im/docs/references/4swap/action.md

 ---
 20~84 bytes: MMISG
 16    bytes: asset_id
-2     bytes: slippage
+8     bytes: slippage
 2     bytes: timeout
 ```

 In which,

-- `header` is the header of the action, `header.action` = `0x02`.
+- `header` is the header of the action, `header.action` = `0x01`.
 - `MMISG` is the address of the user or the group who will receive the lp token.
 - `asset_id` is the asset id of the asset to be added.
-- `slippage` is a number between 0 and 10000, which means the maximum slippage of the action.
-For example, if the slippage is 100, it means the maximum slippage is 1%.
+- `slippage` is the maximum slippage of the deposit.
+When encoding, the number should be multiplied by 10^8 and then encoded as an integer.
 - `timeout` is the timeout of the action, in seconds.

 ## Remove liquidity